How much does it cost to hire an attorney?

 In order to prove that you are disabled, you must show, with objective medical or mental health evidence, that your medical or psychological condition is severe enough to prevent you from working.
 You must prove that you can’t return to work you have done in the past, and that you cannot perform any other work on a full time basis.
 That means you must show you cannot do a simple unskilled job in which you can sit throughout the day.
 The rules are more lenient for individuals over age 50.

 What are the stages of appeal of a denial of benefits?

 Hearing.
-In the Eastern Washington/Idaho Panhandle region, claimants generally wait an average of 18-24 months for a hearing, after requesting one.
+In the Eastern Washington/Idaho Panhandle region, claimants generally wait an average of 12 months for a hearing, after requesting one.
 Your lawyer uses this time to gather evidence and prepare for your hearing.
 It is important for you to get all the medical and psychological help that you need to manage your condition, and keep your lawyer updated about new records of your care.
 If you attempt working, you should contact your lawyer.
-The Administration will alert you of the time, date, and place of your hearing about six weeks to a month before the hearing.
+The Administration will alert you of the time, date, and place of your hearing (most hearing are held by phone or video) about two to three months before the hearing.
 You will meet with your attorney several weeks prior to your hearing.
-It is important to arrive 30 minutes prior to the start of your hearing.
+It is important to be ready and in a quiet place (if phone or video) 30 minutes prior to the start of your hearing.

 Appeals Council and Federal Court.
 If you do not win at the hearing level, your attorney will advise you about whether an appeal to the Appeals Council is appropriate.
 The Appeals Council can take 1 to 2 years to review a case.
 The Appeals Council can agree with the judge and affirm the decision, remand (send back) the decision for a new hearing, or, decide you are disabled and award benefits.
 Those denied by the Appeals Council can appeal to Federal Court.
 The attorneys at Kirsch and Clark have successfully represented clients at all of these levels.